 Therapists

-I am a qualified Art Psychotherapist (MA) and Certified Environmental Arts Therapist, with nearly five years of experience in the NHS and over a decade working across education, charity, and community sectors.
+I am a qualified Art Psychotherapist (MA) and Certified Environmental Arts Therapist, with over five years of experience in the NHS and over a decade working across education, charity, and community sectors.
 I offer one-to-one and group therapy for adults and children, specialising in anxiety, PTSD, depression, neurodivergence, learning disabilities, and relational difficulties.
 I welcome individuals from GSRD (gender, sexual, and relationship diversity) communities and create inclusive, affirming spaces.
 Registered with BAAT and HCPC, I offer both in-person and outdoor therapy, integrating creative expression and nature-based approaches to foster healing.
 I also run low-cost workshops to make therapy more accessible.